odoo/odoo/doc/reference/views.rst

   ``row`` (default)
     groups by the specified field.
 All graph types support at least one level of grouping, some may support more.
-For pivot tables, each group gets its own row.
+For pivot views, each group gets its own row.
   ``col``
     only used by pivot tables, creates column-wise groups